rust-lang/edition-guide/src/rust-2024/rustfmt-sorting.md

 ## Migration

 The change can be applied automatically by running `cargo fmt` or `rustfmt` with the 2024 Edition.
+See the [Style edition] chapter for more information on migrating and how style editions work.

+[Style edition]: rustfmt-style-edition.md